Our Cause

 In practice, this means:

-• To help build resilience to climate change by practical and educational means
+• To help build resilience to climate change by practical and educational means such as the Goring Repair Cafe, volunteer workshops, and citizen science surveys.

-• To provide information on how modifications to land use and lifestyle can help reduce carbon emissions and increase carbon sequestration
+• To provide information on how modifications to land use and lifestyle can help reduce carbon emissions and increase carbon sequestration.

-Some of the conservation projects we aim to undertake or are currently underway, can be seen in the Get Involved section.
+Some of the conservation projects we aim to undertake, or are currently underway, can be seen in the Get Involved section.
 We would be interested in hearing your views as to which other projects you feel would be worth considering to meet our overall aims.

 GGEO has a written constitution and usually has five trustees, along with a number of local volunteers who have expressed an interest in working on the various projects undertaken by GGEO.